nhibernate/nhibernate-core/CONTRIBUTING.md

 See Microsoft guidance: the [.NET library breaking change guidance][5] and the [.NET compatibility change rules][6] for definitions and recommended practices.

+### Tracking the public API

+The public API of *NHibernate.dll* is tracked in `src/NHibernate/PublicAPI` by the [public API analyzers][7], so that binary breaking changes show up in the pull request diff.
+Changing it fails the build until the baseline is updated.

+* **Added API**: apply the *Add to public API* fix on the RS0016 error, or paste the line the error quotes into `PublicAPI.Unshipped.txt`.
+Add it to `<framework>/PublicAPI.Shipped.<framework>.txt` instead if only that framework has it; RS0017 tells you when an entry is in the wrong file.
+* **Removed API**: prefix its line with `*REMOVED*`, and treat it as the breaking change it is.
+* **Async overloads** are public API too, so run `dotnet async-generator` before updating the baseline.

+`dotnet format analyzers ./src/NHibernate/NHibernate.csproj --diagnostics RS0016 --include-generated` records the whole lot for you. `PublicAPI.Unshipped.txt` is merged into the shipped files on release.

 ## Further Discussion

 The NHibernate team monitors GitHub regularly, so your request will be noticed.
 If you want to discuss it further, you are welcome to post to the [nhibernate-development mailing list][4].